j-d-b/tas-server/server/gql/README.md

 The schema is broken into the files in `schema/`, which are imported into `schema.js`.

-The files in `schema/` generally contain a single exported type definition, with two exceptions.
+The files in `schema/` generally contain a single exported type definition, with two exceptions:

-Input types, however, are included within the `schema/query.js` and `schema/mutation.js` files which use them.
+* Input types, however, are included within the `schema/query.js` and `schema/mutation.js` files which use them.

-Secondly, `TypeDetails` is a union type, so `type-details.js` also contains its composing types.
+* Secondly, `TypeDetails` is a union type, so `type-details.js` also contains its composing types.

-`schema.js` exports an executable schema for use by Apollo Server.
+`schema.js` exports an executable schema for use by the Apollo Server express middleware.

 ## Database Related Notes